sigp/lighthouse/book/src/onboarding.md

 (someone with write-access to the repo).
 This should ensure bugs are caught and the code is kept in a consistent state that follows all conventions and style.

-All discussion (whether in PRs or Issues or in the Gitter) should be respectful and intellectual.
+All discussion (whether in PRs or Issues or on Discord) should be respectful and intellectual.
 Have fun, but always respect the limits of other people.

 **Testing**